waigani/GoAutoDeclare/README.md

 }
 ```

-Set your Go environment variables by copying the above into  `Preferences > Package Settings > GoAutoDeclare > Settings-User`.
+Set your Go environment variables by copying the above into  `Preferences > Package Settings > GoAutoDeclare > Settings-User` and editing accordingly.

 Dependencies